talkable/talkable-docs/source/advanced_features/shopify_coupons_auto_sync.rst

 **minimum subtotal**

 .. note::
-  If there are any other changes in Price Rule that make it not suitable for a certain coupon list, we won’t sync coupon list.
-In this case a Shopify Price Rule Changed Email Notification will be delivered and actions from clients will be required to fix the issue.
+  If there are any other changes in the Price Rule that make it not suitable for a certain coupon list, we won’t sync the coupon list.
+In this case, a Shopify Price Rule Changed Email Notification will be delivered and action will be required to fix the issue.

   This sync is performed daily.
-Do not expect immediate effect after Price Rule update.
+Do not expect an immediate change to be reflected  after a Price Rule update.